Edited by: Keri Stooksbury

-We’ve all respected The Platinum Card® from American Express as a premier player in the travel rewards card arena.
-With premium travel benefits a traveler would love, statement credits that serve to help offset that annual fee, and a long list of benefits, it’s no wonder the card has been so popular.
+By now we all know that The Platinum Card® from American Express is a premier player in the travel rewards card arena.
+With premium travel benefits any traveler would love, statement credits that help offset its $695 annual fee (rates and fees), and a long list of perks, it’s no wonder the card continues to grow in popularity.

-One of the card’s most recently added benefits is the monthly digital entertainment credit of up to $20 (up to $240 per year).
-While the credit isn’t applicable to all digital entertainment expenses, we’re going to dig deeper into which services trigger this credit, some little-known pricing options, and how to make sure you’ll receive the maximum value.
+One of the card’s most recently added benefits is the digital entertainment credit of up to $20 per month (up to $240 per year).
+Although the credit isn’t applicable to all digital entertainment expenses, we’ll dig deeper into which services trigger this credit, some little-known pricing options, and how to ensure you’ll receive the maximum value.

 If you have the Amex Platinum card or are considering it, you’ll want to be sure to explore your options for using your monthly entertainment credit.
 Note that terms apply and enrollment may be required, so be sure to check your American Express account.

-Let’s take a look at how the credit works, which services and products are eligible, some information on each of those providers, and some typical pricing to help you decide how to use your credits.
+Let’s look at how the credit works, including which services and products are eligible, specific details about each of those providers, and estimated pricing to help you decide how to use your credits.

-The digital entertainment credit of up to $20 per month is valid only for specific purchases and subscriptions.
-You’ll receive up to $20 back each month on eligible purchases made with your card on 1 or more of the following: Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.
+The Amex Platinum card’s digital entertainment credit of up to $20 per month is valid only for specific purchases and subscriptions.
+Get up to $20 back each month on eligible purchases made with your card on 1 or more of the following: Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.

-You must enroll for the entertainment credit benefit prior to signing up for a subscription or making a purchase.
+You must enroll for the entertainment credit benefit before signing up for a subscription or making a purchase.
 Register by logging into your Amex Platinum card account online.
 Click the Rewards & Benefits box, then select the Benefits tab.
 Scroll down to find the $240 Digital Entertainment Credit option, and click on Get Started.